web-ext-experiments/webrtc/api.md

 ```

 The `origin` argument is the origin of the page that has been granted
-permissions.
+permissions (
 The `permissions` argument is an object with two properties:
 `camera` and `microphone`.
 These properties are boolean-valued and
-indicate whether permission has been granted to access a camera and
+indicate whether permission has been granted to access a camera or
 microphone device, respectively.